Matthew Harding: Death

 On 22 October 1996, while flying back from Chelsea’s League Cup defeat away to Bolton Wanderers, the helicopter Harding was travelling on crashed near Middlewich, Cheshire, killing Harding along with the pilot and three other passengers, including journalist John Bauldie.
 He was 42.
 The crash of the Eurocopter AS355 Écureuil 2 aircraft took place at night and in poor weather.
 An investigation by the Air Accidents Investigation Branch found that the pilot did not have the experience or qualifications necessary to safely pilot by instruments in such conditions.
 An inquest found that the pilot was likely to have become disorientated due to the poor visibility, and called for the introduction of new safety regulations.
 Harding's death came months before Chelsea’s FA Cup triumph and the general election victory of the Labour Party which he had backed financially near the end of his life.

 Personal life

-Harding's son Patrick went on to become a semi-professional footballer who played for Burgess Hill Town F.C.
+Harding's son, Patrick, became a semi-professional footballer who played for Burgess Hill Town F.C.